sys-ronin/rough_docu/prior_art_decoupled_multi_hop_data_architecture_04.md

 ## Summary

-This document describes a **stateless, decentralised data architecture** built on UUID‑based resolution chains.
-The architecture decouples data, metadata, security policy, and administrative control into independent layers, each with its own UUID space and resolution registry.
-All operations – data access, policy verification, key retrieval, administrative updates – are performed as **one‑time, stateless requests** with **O(1) complexity**.
+This document describes a data access architecture based on UUID‑addressed resources and stateless resolution chains.
+The architecture decouples data, metadata, security policy, encryption keys, and administrative control into independent layers, each with its own UUID space and resolution registry.
+All operations are performed as one‑time, stateless requests with deterministic O(1) lookup complexity.
 No component requires background threads, persistent connections, consensus protocols, or always‑on daemons.
-The system operates fully offline and scales horizontally without coordination overhead.
+The system operates offline and scales without coordination overhead.

-The architecture is **not theoretical**.
-It is implemented, tested, and used daily.
-The purpose of this disclosure is to establish prior art for the concepts described herein.
+The architecture is implemented and operational.
+This disclosure establishes prior art for the concepts described herein.

----

-## Table of Contents

-1. Core Principles
-2. Layered Independence: Data, Metadata, Policy, Administration
-3. Hops as Independent, Stateless Resolvers
-4. O(1) Complexity and Idle Systems
-5. Parallel Operations Without Coordination
-6. Multi‑Type UUID Spaces
-7. Comparison with Existing Systems
-8. Prior Art Assertion
-9. Conclusion

 ---